The Top 9 Free Financial Tools Every Saver Needs in 2025

 Personal Capital (Empower)

-Key Features: Automatically tracks assets, liabilities, and investments as a top free financial tool.
+Key Features: Automatically tracks assets, liabilities, and investments.

 • Platform: iOS, Android, Web